Antunnaki/workforce-democracy-project/ops/COORDINATION.md

 - 2025-12-14: Removed conflicting CSP meta tag from index.html to rely onNginx headers
 - 2025-12-14: Fixed file permissionsto ensure all assets are accessible
 - 2025-12-14: Verified that both apex and www domains serve the completeproductionsite with all assets loading correctly
-- 2025-12-14: Fixed CORSconfiguration for API to properlyhandle credentials for signup flow -2025-12-14:Updated Nginx security snippets to avoid duplicate CORS headers
+- 2025-12-14: FixedCORSconfiguration for API to properlyhandle credentials for signup flow -2025-12-14:Updated Nginx security snippets to avoid duplicate CORS headers
-- 2025-12-14: Verified that preflight and actual requests includeproper CORS headers for authorized origins
-- 2025-12-14:Created server-side deployment helper and sudoers configuration forsecure,least-privilege frontend deployments
+- 2025-12-14: Verified that preflight and actual requests includeproper CORS headers for authorized origins -2025-12-14:Created server-side deployment helper and sudoers configuration forsecure,least-privilege frontend deployments
 - 2025-12-14:Updated deployment scripts to use server-side helper for permissions and service management- 2025-12-14:Created comprehensive deployment verification checklist forprivacy-first signup flow
 - 2025-12-14: Updated manual deployment instructions to reflect new least-privilege approach
 -2025-12-14: Installeddeployment helper on server for secure frontend file management